JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

 ArnoldiMethod.jl should be roughly on par with Arpack.jl, and slightly faster than KrylovKit.jl.

-Do note that for an apples to apples comparison, it's important to compare the
-defaults: each of the mentioned packages uses a slightly different convergence tolerance.
+Do note that for an apples to apples comparison, it's important to compare with identical defaults: each of the mentioned packages uses a slightly different default convergence criterion.

 ## Status
 An overview of what we have, how it's done and what we're missing.